Six reasons your plant might be wilting

 Solution: Try moving the plant somewhere a little brighter.
 Be gentle, so just shift it a little closer to a window.
 Don’t go straight from deep shade to a sunny window.
 That will stress your plant out.

 Wilting isn’t always a sign your plant is unhappy, if you’re seeing a few wilted leaves near the bottom of the plant it probably just means they’ve completed their lifecycle.

 Solution: There’s nothing to worry about here.
 You can snip off the odd wilted leaf or flower with clean secateurs.
 This will encourage your plant to put its energy into new growth.

 Has your plant been in its current pot for a few years?
 If so, the pot may no longer be big enough for its root system.
 A too-small pot makes it hard for your plant to absorb nutrients properly, which can cause wilting.

 Solution: Re-potting is best done between March and September, when your plant is in a growing phase.
+Our fabric nursery pouches are better for your plant's root systems and our specially-formulated composts will be just right for your plant.
 Check our guide to repotting for full instructions.